MySQL supports two primary modes of replication in its binary logs: statement or row based. Vitess supports both these modes.

-Then, with statement based replication, it becomes easier to perform offline advanced schema changes, or large data updates.
-Vitess’s solution is called schema swap.
+With statement based replication, it becomes easier to perform offline advanced schema changes, or large data updates.
+Vitess’s solution is called schema swap (described below).

 Vitess rewrites ‘UPDATE’ SQL statements to always know what rows will be affected.
 For instance, this statement: